How to pay tax on rental income

 You can ask the Tax Administration to calculate prepayment instalments for you.
 You will receive payment instructions with your prepayment decision.
 Your prepayments will be split into two or more instalments during the tax year as shown in the decision.

 You can also use the service to request a tax card for your wages.
-For more information, see instructions on requesting prepayments for tax on rental income.More information about prepayments, instalments and deadlines (In Finnish and Swedish only)
+See the guidance for using MyTax: How to request prepaymentMore information about prepayments

 Report changes in your rental income promptly